pschafran/purc/README.md

 There are however three other dependencies that you have to install yourself:

-* [Python](https://www.python.org) - Version 2.7 or later.
-We have not tested purc on Python 3, and it will probably not work.
+* [Python](https://www.python.org) - Version 2.7 or later (within Python 2 -- we have not tested purc on Python 3, and it will probably not work).
 * [BioPython](http://biopython.org/wiki/Main_Page) - Version 1.6 or later.
 You need to have [Numpy](http://www.numpy.org) in place before installing BioPython.
 Please refer to BioPython [manual](http://biopython.org/DIST/docs/install/Installation.htmlall/Installation.html) for installation instruction.
 * [BLAST+](http://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) - Version 2.2.30 or later.
 Place the executables in your PATH.
-If you are using Mac, the easiest way is to download the .dmg file and follow the installer's instruction.
-To test if this is installed correctly, open Terminal and type "blastn -h" (without quotations).
+Provided that you're are using a Mac, the easiest way is to download the .dmg file and follow the installer's instruction.
+To test if BLAST is installed correctly, open Terminal and type "blastn -h" (without quotation marks).
 If you see a bunch of stuff pooped out (i.e. "USAGE: ...blah blah blah"), then you are good to go.
 However, if you get "command not found" error, then BLAST is not installed correctly.

 ### Step 2: get files ready ###
-You will need to get the following things ready:
+PURC requires the following files:

 * **Configuration file** - This contains the file names and parameters that PURC needs.
-There are several examples come with the PURC distribution (open them in TextWrangler or similar text editor).
+There are several examples provided with the PURC distribution (open and edit them in TextWrangler or similar text editor).

-* **Barcode sequence file** - fasta format.
-PURC uses this file to identify barcodes in the sequencing reads.
+* **Barcode sequence file** - In fasta format.
+PURC uses this file to identify barcodes in the sequence reads.
 The sequence name is the barcode name.
+E.g.:

         >BC01
         ACTACATATGAGATG